-In general, LINACs have become the backbone of radiation therapy in high-income countries due to their associated better patient outcomes.
+In general, LINACs have become the backbone of radiation therapy in high-income countries because of their associated better patient outcomes.
 As such, the transition, in high-income countries, from cobalt-60 (Co-60) teletherapy units to LINACs generally occurred naturally without government incentives.
-This transition is contrary to X-ray irradiators, which are largely purchased due to government incentives because of security concerns regarding Cs-137.
-These concerns are covered in more depth in Section X-ray Blood IrradiatorsLMICs still operate many Co-60 teletherapy units and many face challenges in transitioning to LINACs because of the initial cost and the infrastructure and personnel needed to run the equipment.
-Furthermore, some countries do not have any radiotherapy equipment-neither radioisotope-based nor non-radioisotopic.
+This transition is contrary to X-ray irradiators, which are largely purchased because of government incentives due to security concerns regarding Cs-137.
+These concerns are covered in more depth in Section 4.3.
+LMICs still operate many Co-60 teletherapy units and many face challenges in transitioning to LINACs because of the initial cost and the infrastructure and personnel needed to run the equipment.
+Furthermore, some countries do not have any radiotherapy equipment-neither radioisotope- nor non-radioisotope-based equipment.
 International stakeholders often become involved when a LMIC or end-user within a LMIC desires a LINAC.
 This is due to the initial cost of the equipment, the training to use the equipment safely and effectively, the high cost of required ongoing service and maintenance contracts, and the infrastructure necessary to run the machine.

 Varian and Elekta are the dominant LINAC manufacturers, while others such as Accuray, Panacea Medical Technologies, RadiaBeam, and Shinva are also providers.1 Additionally, resellers buy and sell used LINACs.
-There are at least two companies selling used medical LINACs worldwide: Radiation Oncology Systems and Avante Health Solutions.2 Manufacturers play a large role in the life of LINACs because they require maintenance throughout their lifecycles.
-Most manufacturers offer an initial one-year warranty and then provide several service and software support contracts for purchase.
+At least two companies are selling used medical LINACs worldwide: Radiation Oncology Systems and Avante Health Solutions.2 Manufacturers play a large role in the life of LINACs because they require maintenance throughout their lifecycles.
+Most manufacturers offer an initial 1-year warranty and then provide several service and software support contracts for purchase.
 However, service contracts may not have been procured and technicians are not always within an accessible distance to the machine in LMICs.
 This results in a need to fly service technicians in from neighboring countries or regions.
 Such arrangements can result in added costs and significant downtime of the machine, as seen in Zimbabwe.3